telerik/reporting-docs/knowledge-base/use-encrypted-connection-strings-telerik-reporting.md

 ### Decrypting Connection Strings for SqlDataSource Components - Web Report Designer

-When using the [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}), if connection strings stored in the coonfiguration file(e.g. `appsettings.json`) are encrypted, it will be necessary to use a custom implementation of the [ISettingsStorage](/api/telerik.webreportdesigner.services.isettingsstorage) interface to return decrypted connections.
+When using the [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}), if connection strings stored in the configuration file (e.g. `appsettings.json`) are encrypted, it will be necessary to use a custom implementation of the [ISettingsStorage](/api/telerik.webreportdesigner.services.isettingsstorage) interface to return decrypted connections.

 In the [ISettingsStorage.GetConnections()](/api/telerik.webreportdesigner.services.isettingsstorage#collapsible-Telerik_WebReportDesigner_Services_ISettingsStorage_GetConnections) method, we must return a list of the connections with *decrypted* connection strings.
 This list will be used by the Web Report Designer on the client to send the connections to the server, and retrieve data.